AdaCore/training_material/courses/spark_for_ada_programmers/labs/120_pointer_programs.lab.rst

    - Run :menu:`SPARK` |rightarrow| :menu:`Prove Subprogram` for :ada:`Realloc`

       + Select :menu:`Report checks proved` option to show all proofs
-      + Understand the memory leak message and fix it.
+      + Understand the memory leak message and fix it

 .. container:: animate 2-